Intrapreneurship: Challenges

-The biggest challenge for intrapreneurs is dealing with the "Corporate Immune System".
-This expression means that corporate organizational structures such as bureaucracy, hierarchy, rules etc. do not support intrapreneurial culture and behaviour.
+The biggest challenge for intrapreneurs is dealing with the "corporate immune system".
+This expression means that corporate organisational structures such as bureaucracy, hierarchy, rules etc. do not support intrapreneurial culture and behaviour.
 Many companies struggle with applying the concept of intrapreneurship into their daily routines due to high levels of defined tasks and schedules that deter opportunities for serendipity and for new ideas to be recognised.
 Issues around a highly defined schedule and lack of necessary time and space for idea creation are also highlighted in an article by Sushain Pandit (2015).
 Kawasaki (2006) also highlights the lack of rewards for entrepreneurial behaviour as a demotivating factor to search for new ideas.

 Failure, or fear of failure, is another reason for organisations not becoming more entrepreneurial.
 Wladawsky-Berger (2010) found that firms act to protect resources by avoiding risk and penalizing failure.
 This resonates with the framework proposed by Ahuja and Lampert (2001) that explains why companies fail to develop breakthrough inventions.
 According to the framework, there is a tendency in large firms to favour familiar and mature technologies, and also search for new ideas that are similar to existing solutions.
 The authors propose investing in developing novel and emerging technologies, because this will increase the likelihood of breakthrough inventions.
 However their model lacks how to build upon the ideas.
 On the contrary, Ireland et al. (2009) present a model that conceptualises the CE strategy.
 Their model considers three main elements: entrepreneurial vision, organisational structure and behaviour, all of which influence and complement each other.
 The authors claim that these factors have to be adapted at three levels: at the organisational level, at the level of top-managers and at the level of other employees.
 It means that an effective CE strategy cannot be dictated by top-managers, only instigated by them.
 In doing so, they have to create CE strategy from interactions between entrepreneurial vision, pro-entrepreneurial architecture and entrepreneurial behaviour.
 Even though many managers are afraid of radical changes, they are often the only way to help companies grow.

 Jones and Butler (1992) stated that due to organisational size, age and complex functions, entrepreneurship and management are often separated.
 Their different levels of tolerance for risks (i.e. managers tend to avoid risks, while entrepreneurs work under uncertain conditions) generally result in managers penalizing failure.
 In addition, the lack of rewards and bureaucracy lead to outside entrepreneurship.
 Consequently, intrapreneurs often quit their jobs and set up their own businesses.
 Behrens and Patzelt (2015) claims that this could be prevented by choosing managers with failure experience in their previous positions.
 Smedley (2013) also suggests that creating structure for new ideas depends on managers personal experience and attitude.
 He gives an example of SAP, a company who claims to celebrate failure.
-One of the recognized approaches to achieve this is through an "I wish/ I like session": the "I like" statements recognizes new projects, while the "I wish" statements consider how things can be done in a different way.
+One of the recognized approaches to achieve this is through an "I wish/I like session": the "I like" statements recognizes new projects, while the "I wish" statements consider how things can be done in a different way.